top of page

 Eliza has returned home

-E: Mama!
-Mama! - Lord Byron is an angel - I must respect and admire him - he is so superior - yet so modest-so sensible - yet lively - he has subscribed most generously – to the tune of £50 – which will clear all our debts
+E: Mama - we must respect and admire him - he is so superior - yet so modest - so sensible - yet lively - and he has subscribed to our situation most generously - to the tune of £50!

-E (blushes, deeply): I cannot - for he is to be married - and will entertain female company no more - especially authoresses
+E(blushes, deeply): I cannot - for he is to be married - and will entertain female company no more - especially authoresses

 END